 Are there any benefits for my child participating in the study?

-The support your child receives from the dietitian may help him/her manage their weight.
+The support your child receives from the dietitian and other health professionals may help him/her manage their weight.
 It is also possible that as a result of following the plan and losing weight, your child’s risk factors for heart disease and diabetes will improve.

 To see if your child could take part in this study, complete this eligibility check.